-All STSMs should be terminated 1 month before the end of the current COST Grant Period.
-End of Grant Period 1 is on 29th of April, 2017.
-All STSMs in Grant Period should be executed and reported by March 30th, 2017.
+All STSMs should be terminated 15 days before the end of the current COST Grant Period.
+End of Grant Period 2 is on 30th of April, 2018.
+All STSMs in Grant Period 2 should be executed and reported by April 15th, 2018.

 STSMs selection criteria

-- The application serves the goal of fostering collaboration in the field of Bioimage Analysis, in particular, establishing new scientific contacts.
+1. The application serves the goal of fostering collaboration in the field of Bioimage Analysis, in particular, establishing new scientific contacts.

-- The STSM serves for the exchange of know-how, meaning that researchers either exchange expertise due to the planned scientific visit, get practical skills by learning unique “technology” not available in their home institution and/or learn new theoretical methods or experimental approaches.
+2. The STSM serves for the exchange of know-how, meaning that researchers either exchange expertise due to the planned scientific visit, get practical skills by learning unique “technology” not available in their home institution and/or learn new theoretical methods or experimental approaches.

-- The scientific quality of the proposed STSM is high, its timeliness is justified, and the work plan for its realization is well founded.
+3. The scientific quality of the proposed STSM is high, its timeliness is justified, and the work plan for its realization is well founded.

-- The application should be financially justified meaning that the estimate of expenses is reasonable.
+4. The application should be financially justified meaning that the estimate of expenses is reasonable.

 Applicant and Host Institution

-The following table shows the scenarios available to eligible STSM applicants
+The following table shows the scenarios available to eligible STSM applicants.

 * NNC: Near Neighbor Countries that have been approved by NEUBIAS Management Committee